 I was amazed at how much more inspiring scenery was when completely immersed in it, free of obstruction and fully exposed.
 But the unexpected gift was the hours of reflection and quiet thought, together yet in our own worlds, with conversation saved for later, since it’s pretty hard to do much else then tap a shoulder or shout a short message, above the sounds and wind of the open road.

-We departed Vegas bound for Kingman, AZ our first day, with a requisite stop by Lake Mead and a tour of the Hoover Dam, bordering Nevada and Arizona.
+After securing flight deals to Vegas, we departed the strip bound for Kingman, AZ our first day, with a requisite stop by Lake Mead and a tour of the Hoover Dam, bordering Nevada and Arizona.
 Constructed during the 1930s depression, the shear magnitude of the dam engineering to hold nature’s water forces at bay is impressive.
-I had found what promised to be a great little place called the El Trovatore Motel in Kingman.
+I had found what promised to be a great little place called the El Trovatore Motel in Kingman through a Booking.com search.
 Abandoned in the early 90s, a victim of the real estate melt down, its neglected and forgotten past glory has recently been revived, complete with art deco décor and an iconic 100 ft marquee neon sign.
 The El Trovatore, built in 1937, claimed to be the first in the state with air-conditioned rooms and private en suite bathrooms, so it attracted Vegas and Hollywood celebrities such as Clark Gable, Marilyn Monroe, James Dean and Elvis Presley.
 Now updated with pillow top beds, and the convenience of good WIFI, the rooms still hold historical charm, and no doubt some secrets if the walls could only talk.
 Themed celebrity rooms dot along an exterior painted Route 66 wall mural, depicting stops from Chicago to LA, which covers the span of the motel.
 For those patient enough to listen, the quirky owner, will recount history and entertain guests with a bevy of stories, nostalgia and memorabilia that adds to the stay.

 On that second day we toured further along Route 66 through Williams and the larger town of Flagstaff, both offering up charm and a great base for the South entrance to the Grand Canyon.
 Ascending the highway into Flagstaff we encountered a flash rainstorm that turned to light snow at elevation.
 While late April travel in the area is generally quite warm, shoulder season can still deliver the unexpected.
 Being on a bike, with few options at our disposal, it put our risk tolerance to a test.
 Fortunately the precipitation turned to rain on the decent, and it became sunny again within hours.
 The south rim canyon entrance is by far the most popular, but it can get very busy, so had decided to stay further along Hwy 89 in Tuba City on the Navaho Nation reserve that night, allowing easy access to the Eastern entrance of the park the following morning.
 It’s was not only less busy but a beautiful, in a baron kind of way, drive into Tuba City on Hwy 160, and a far more scenic return to the Grand Canyon eastern entrance and the park the following day.